wkeeling/selenium-wire/README.rst

         (r'(https?://)prod1.server.com(.*)', r'\1prod2.server.com\2'),
     ]

-    # All subsequent requests that match http://prod1.server.com or https://prod1.server.com
+    # All subsequent requests that match http://prod1.server.com... or https://prod1.server.com...
-    # will be rewritten to http://prod2.server.com or https://prod2.server.com
+    # will be rewritten to http://prod2.server.com... or https://prod2.server.com...

-The match and replacement syntax is just Python's regex syntax - see `re.sub`_
+The match and replacement syntax is just Python's regex syntax.
+See `re.sub`_ for more information.

 .. _`re.sub`: https://docs.python.org/3/library/re.html#re.sub